johnny353535/generator/readme.md

 ## Initial setup

-Windows users:

-Make sure that [git](http://git-scm.com/) is installed properly.
-To check that open a command line window and type `git`.
+Windows users: Download and install [git](http://git-scm.com/).
+To check, whether it's installed properly open a command line window and type `git`.
 It should show you a list of available git commands.
-If not, consult almighty Tom or Google.
+If not, consult Tom or Google.

 - Download and install [Node.js](http://nodejs.org/)
 - Install [Yeoman](http://yeoman.io) (`npm install -g yo`)